pegros/PEG_LIST/help/sfpegRecordDisplayCmp.md

 ⚠️ **Beware** : when using **merge** tokens (see **[sfpegMergeUtl](/help/sfpegMergeUtl.md)** ),
 please pay attention to the possible double quotes within the field values, which completely break the JSON parsing after merge.
 In such cases, explicit **ESCAPE(((...)))** directives are required required.
-This is especially relevant when using this component especially meant to display text or richtext areas.
+This is especially relevant when using this component with to display text or richtext areas.